 Martin joined Watsi on April 8th, 2015.
-Six years ago, Martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Martin's most recent donation traveled 5,500 miles to support Rady, a sixth grade student with big dreams from Cambodia, to fund ear surgery so he can return to school.
+Eight years ago, Martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Martin's most recent donation traveled 3,700 miles to support Brian, a 10-year-old boy from Kenya, to treat his clubfoot so he can run and play.

 Martin has funded healthcare for 74 patients in 10 countries.